vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 #### Text

 - `$vp-c-text`: Default text color.

+By default, the theme automatically generates the following colors based on the `$vp-c-text`, but you can still customize them:

 - `$vp-c-text-mute`: Colors for muted texts, such as "inactive menu" or "info texts".
 - `$vp-c-text-subtle`: Color for subtle text, such as as "placeholders" or "caret icon".